src-d/lookout/docs/architecture.md

 They are not part of **source{d} Lookout** repository so they can be developed by third parties.

-source{d} Lookout Server will call all the registered Analyzers to produce comments for the opened Pull Request in the watched repositories.
+**source{d} Lookout** Server will call all the registered Analyzers to produce comments for the opened Pull Request in the watched repositories.
 To register new Analyzers in the configuration file, `lookoutd` will need to be restarted.

+# External Services

+**source{d} Lookout** will call some external services, some of them depending on the configuration.

+## Babelfish

+Babelfish is used to parse files into [UAST](https://doc.bblf.sh/uast/uast-specification.html) when the [DataService](#dataservice) `GetChanges` or `GetFiles` methods are asked to include UASTs.

+Babelfish can also be directly called through **DataService** proxy.

+## RabbitMQ

+If **source{d} Lookout** is run in [distributed mode](how-to-run.md#distributed-mode), the watcher will enqueue in RabbitMQ all new repository and PR events, and the workers will take from there the events to be processed.

+## PostgreSQL

+**source{d} Lookout** uses PostgreSQL to store application internal state.